ZyaxitronED/A1_Dynamic_Emergencies/README.md

 random colour generation to an ‘if’ statement would not work for me.
 I had to do some research to find out the way that worked with the ‘if’ statement.
-Shown by the image below:
+Shown by the code below:

 ```ruby
   if (mouseIsPressed) {